The Morning After: Valve's new 'Half-Life' VR game

 There's a but.Valve has finally confirmed a new 'Half-Life' game

 On Thursday, we'll meet the first new Half-Life title that Valve has released in a dozen years.
 The one thing we know so far about Half-Life: Alyx is it's the company's first 'flagship VR game.'
-Now Valve has its own Index virtual reality headset to offer, it makes sense that the company would use one of its most beloved titles to push the technology, but we'll know more about what's required when the game launches on November 21st.
+Now Valve has its own Index virtual reality headset to offer, it makes sense that the company would use one of its most beloved titles to push the technology, but we'll know more about what's required when the game is revealed on November 21st.

 It's impressive, but the game selection is expensive and underwhelming.
 Google Stadia has landed